ElektraInitiative/PermaplanT/doc/usecases/new_plant.md

 ## Scenarios

+- **Precondition:**
-- **Precondition:** User has opened the app and selected the "New Plants" mode.
+  User has opened the app and selected the "New Plants" mode.

-- **Main success scenario:** User successfully adds a new plant to the app's database by providing photos and general information about the plant.
+- **Main success scenario:**
+  User successfully adds a new plant to the app's database by providing photos and general information about the plant.

-- **Alternative scenario:** User accidentally provides incorrect information about the plant and can request to reedit the information.
+- **Alternative scenario:**
+  User accidentally toggles the visibility of the wrong layer and uses the app's visibility function again to toggle it to the correct state.

-- **Error scenario:** User attempts to add a plant that is already in the app's database and the app displays an error message.
+- **Error scenario:**
+  User attempts to toggle the visibility of a layer but the app is unable to process the request and the app displays an error message.

-- **Postcondition:** The app's database has been updated with the new plant.
+- **Postcondition:**
+  The user has changed the visibility of the selected layer in their landscape plan.

 - **Non-functional Constraints:**
-  - Accurate plant information